Frequently Asked Questions

 Can workers sue their employers following an accident?

 No, to the extent that the employer is subject to the Quebec occupational health and safety system, which provides no-fault protection.
-This regime is advantageous to both parties:

 Can a decision of the cnesst be challenged?

 Yes, anyone (worker or employer) who believes they have been wronged by a decision of the CNESST has the right to challenge it.
 The process varies depending on the nature of the decision.
-In most cases, the first step involves submitting a written application for review.
-The subject of the decision must be indicated, as well as the grounds for challenging it.
-This application must be submitted to the CNESST office in the region where the worker resides.

 What medical expenses are covered by the cnesst?